Recognizing and working with Church based trauma

 42 They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
 43 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 44 All the believers were together and had everything in common.
 45 They sold property and possessions to give to anyone who had need.
 46 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, 47 praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.

 Pentecost is widely considered to be the birth of the church.
 The body of Christ, the bride of Christ a group of people about to change the world.
 Since then the Church has done immeasurable good, leading on reforms such as the end of slavery, the abolition of apartheid, countless humanitarian efforts.
-In Keighley alone right not I could list so many projects run by churches that are transforming lives.
+In Keighley alone right now I could list so many projects run by churches that are transforming lives.
 The Church is a wonderful, exciting, powerful, spiritual yet physical body doing God’s work on Earth.

 However, the Church is also a body of humans.
 Humans make mistakes, sometimes accidentally through poor judgement and often deliberately through greed, power and selfishness.
 Whilst the Church has had a huge positive impact on society we also have to recognise it has also been responsible for a lot of atrocities.
-To get an understanding of Church history I’d really recommend you read Nick pages A nearly infallible history of Christianity.
-Let me read you an extract.
+To get an understanding of Church history I’d really recommend you read Nick

 “This book is the story of how a Mediterranean peasant inspired a movement of followers that eventually became the biggest religion in the world.
 And of how those followers – who called themselves Christians – did extraordinary, inspirational, world-changing things because they believed that’s what that Mediterranean carpenter wanted them to do and because somehow he gave them the power to do it.
 And how, even today, we’re living with the consequences of their actions.
 And of how a lot of other people – who also called themselves Christians – did awful, appalling things in the name of Christ.
 And how, even today, we’re living with the consequences of their actions as well.
 This is the story of some people who tried to live like Jesus, and many people who didn’t try very hard to live like Jesus, and a few people who couldn’t even be bothered to try it at all.
 The strange thing is that they all called themselves Christians, even though, with hindsight, it is clear that some of them had little idea of who Jesus was and what he represented.”